greglook/alphabase/README.md

 A simple cross-compiled Clojure(Script) library to handle encoding binary data in different bases using defined alphabets.
-If you've ever wanted a simple way to encode a byte array as hexadecimal or base58, this library is for you!
+If you've ever wanted a simple way to encode a byte array as hexadecimal, base32, or base58, this library is for you!

 ## Installation

 Library releases are published on Clojars.
-To use the latest version with Leiningen, add the following dependency to your project definition:
+To use the latest version, add the following dependency to your project:

 [![Clojars Project](http://clojars.org/mvxcvi/alphabase/latest-version.svg)](http://clojars.org/mvxcvi/alphabase)